Pricing and hedging of SOFR derivatives

 Let us conclude this work by acknowledging that the arbitrage-free pricing and hedging of SOFR caps, swaptions and other derivatives in a multi-curve framework are important practical issues and thus they require further theoretical and numerical studies in a multi-factor model, also with stochastic spreads between overnight rates.
 For instance, it would be natural to postulate that the basis $r^e-r^s$ is a stochastic process driven by another Brownian motion.
-Then, in order to ensure that the model $\cM^f$ is complete, one could assume that the traded instruments are $B^s,B^e$ and $\Rsf$.
-However, it would be important to ensure that the trading conditions preclude simple arbitrage opportunities between $B^s$ and $B^e$, which rely on borrowing cash at a lower and simultaneously lending at a higher rate.
+Then, in order to ensure the model completeness, one could assume that $B^s,B^e$ and $\Rsf$ are traded instruments.
+However, it would be important to ensure that the trading arrangements preclude arbitrage opportunities between $B^s$ and $B^e$ relying on simultaneous borrowing cash at a lower rate and lending cash at a higher rate.
 This in turn would imply that the market model is no longer frictionless and one would need to deal with a nonlinear pricing paradigm, as studied, for instance, in \cite{NR2018} (see also \cite{BCR2018,BR2015,BBFPR2022,BP2014}).
 In that case, the arbitrage prices and hedge ratios for a SOFR swap and other SOFR derivatives could be obtained by numerically solving a suitable backward stochastic differential equation with a nonlinear generator.